raccoondude/FurGAN/README.md

 # FurGAN
 A furry Gan project
-A very heavly modifyed version of dcgan
+A very heavily modified version of dcgan

-This repo is only for backups, I will delete and remake this later
+This repo is only for backups, I will delete and remake this later!